JensenJose/Node-reminder-app/README.md

-# Reminder application using Nodejs
+# Reminder web-application using Nodejs